andrewPoland/andrewPoland.github.io/_posts/2018-06-03-azure-functions-and-service-bus.md

     }
 ```

-that's all I want to have functionally for this function so now that we've tested it's triggering from our http test it's time to trigger off the actual service bus.
+that's all the functionally required to confirm it can be triggered from the admin url, now it's time to trigger off an actual service bus.

 In order to send messages to my Azure service bus topic I want to use postman so I can trigger my local function through the admin portal or service bus from a single location. unfortunately it's not the simplest process, in order to authenticate with the service bus REST API you need a Shared Access Signature (SAS).
 The azure portal has a feature to create one of these for an Azure storage account but I couldn't find anything to do this for the service bus.
 Shared Access Signatures aren't simple and are deserving of their own post but I ended up making a console application based off [this project](https://code.msdn.microsoft.com/Using-Shared-Access-e605b37c/sourcecode?fileId=91232&pathId=148562433) that generates signatures.